djipco/webmidi/README.md

 and devices.
 While great, most developers will find the *Web MIDI API* to be a bit too low-level for their needs.
 For example, sending and receiving MIDI messages involves performing binary arithmetic to encode or decode MIDI byte streams.
 Having to read the MIDI spec in order to properly do that is not fun.
-Also the *Web MIDI API* makes it hard to react upon receiving MIDI messages from external devices.
+Also the native *Web MIDI API* makes it hard to react upon receiving MIDI messages from external devices.
 For example, it only allows a single callback function per channel.
 The goal behind the **WebMidi** library is to make all these things much easier.